renaodigital/404-error/README.md

 # 404-error
-Learning, based in experiences.
+Praise in silence...

-Career, portfolio and some texts.
+Snaps, field notes and something about career.

 You're welcome :)